A-Star100/srb2-mods/Character Packs/VCL_AbilityPack/README.md

 - **Hydro Dash:** A regular speed thok, right?
 But it doesn't slow down underwater!
 Use it with Custom 1 to ***speeeeed*** through those long, drawn out underwater segments!
 Credit to [this script](https://mb.srb2.org/threads/everyone-gets-a-thok.27956/).

 - **Dropdash:** The dropdash returns from Sonic Mania!
-Press spin in mid-air and boost on landing!
+Press spin or Custom 2 in mid-air and boost on landing!

   ### BattleMod Abilities (from ChrispyChars, experimental)
   [CREDITS.md](https://github.com/A-Star100/srb2-mods/blob/main/CREDITS.md)